kubernetes/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 Consider including folks that also work outside the SIG or subproject. -->

-The core of this proposal is that it expands on the current packaging of addons within the kubeadm binary.
+The core of this proposal is that it expands beyond the current packaging of addons within the kubeadm binary.
 This binary is currently signed, released, and distributed by kubernetes release machinery.

 Since this proposal necessitates new artifacts and distribution channels for default/"core" components, SIG Release will ultimately be interested in providing methods of verification and integrity of those artifacts for users.

 Git is a strong tool for versioning manifests and patches but may be questionable for asserting source provenance without instrumenting non-default behavior.
-This attack surface may become more evident when mirroring in an airgap environment.
+This attack surface may become more evident when mirroring in an air-gapped environment.
 When fetching/cloning from GitHub the transport will either be verified by HTTPS or an SSH host key.
+The content is verified to be structurally in-tact using SHA-1, but this does not imply anything about identity and would not be a secure vector to do so.

 Distributing kustomize dirs via signed OCI images may be a solution for this.
+Signing the relevant release commits would also work.

 Proposing additional support for raw manifest lists (with or without kustomization) may also be effective for certain use-cases when sourced over HTTPS from cloud-storage such as GitHub-raw, S3, GCS, or an internal solution like NGINX or Minio.